psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: DCT LAMBDA ENERGY

    An energy term in density cumulant theory [Eh].
-This term is the 2-electron cumulant’s contribution contribution to the reduced density matrix energy expression.
+This term is the 2-electron cumulant's contribution contribution to the reduced density matrix energy expression.
 Not recommended for interpretative use except by reduced density matrix specialists.